regehr/opt-fuzz/README.md

   * priorities
   * pipe/semaphore
   * OS-supported limit on number of processes
+- implement Nuno's ideas about synthesizing good constants from Alive preconditions, see his mail from May 20 1017
 - factor out budget > 0 checks
 - remove unused arguments before printing
 - look for cases where the folder fires despite us not wanting it to